-Though the average age of marriage in the United States keeps creeping’ closer to the 30s— with men 29.
-2 and women at 27.1— one fact remains true: most people want to get married one day.
-It goes without saying that dating apps have fundamentally changed the way people approach meeting the right person, making it equal-parts better and harder, depending on which site you choose to invest your time and energy in.
+hough the average age of marriage in the United States increases by the year — with men 30.5 and women at 28.1, according to the 2020 U.S. Census — one fact remains true: a majority of people want to get married at some point.
+It goes without saying that dating apps are the matchmakers of modern times, helping connect people based on their location, preferences, and personal interests.
+But this approach is equal-parts better and harder, depending on which dating site you choose to invest your time and energy in.

-Dr. Thomas shares that of all of the top dating sites for folks who are hankering to get hitched, eHarmony leads the pack.
-This is mainly due to an important factor: their unique—and time-consuming—method of matching.
+Dr. Thomas shares that of all of the top dating sites for marriage, eHarmony leads the pack.
+This all comes down to their unique—and time-consuming—method of matching.
 It’s not as easy as entering your email address at 4 p.m. and going on a date by 7 with eHarmony, rather, they take the process seriously and require their members to put in effort, time and consideration. “eHarmony uses a lengthy, in-depth questionnaire the members fill out which is based on a scientific approach to finding compatible partners,” Dr. Thomas continues. “eHarmony uses the completed questionnaires to find compatible matches based on serious relationship qualities including relationship values, exclusivity, altruism, social values, agreeableness, accommodation, conscientiousness, and religious values.”